 JustHope partners provide scholarships for primary school children and college students from our partner communities.

 Primary School: $50 per year

 Primary school (through 5th grade) is free in Nicaragua, but students need clothes and supplies.
-With $50, you provide a child with a backpack stuffed with a uniform (including a belt for boys), shoes and socks, and a notebook and pencil.
+With $50, you provide a child with a backpack stuffed with a uniform (including a belt for boys), shoes and socks, and enough supplies for the first three months of school.
 The recipients are chosen by the community leaders based on family need; only one child per family can receive a scholarship until all families in need have been served.
 We buy all the supplies in early January so we need to have funds on hand by January 1.

 Community leaders follow up with the primary age becados (scholarship recipients).
 If a child does not complete the school year, that family is not eligible for any of their children to receive a scholarship the following year.Give a Primary School Scholarship